atewari-bot/bank-marketing-campaign/README.md

 | Recall       | 0.19               | 0.81               | Significant improvement — now detects most actual positives |
 | Precision    | 0.66               | 0.47               | Decreased — more false positives among predicted positives  |

+**Summary:**
+* <b>ROC Curve:</b> The ROC curve being closer to the top-left corner indicates that the SVC model generally performs well in distinguishing between the "Yes" (subscribed) and "No" (did not subscribe) classes, with a good balance between True Positive Rate and False Positive Rate.
+The AUC score provides a single metric for this overall discriminatory power.
+* <b>Precision-Recall Curve:</b> The Precision-Recall curve provides insight into the trade-off between precision and recall for the "Yes" class.
+A curve that is higher and further to the right indicates better performance, particularly when dealing with imbalanced datasets, showing that the model maintains relatively high precision even as recall increases.
+* <b>Overall:</b> By examining both curves together, we get a more complete picture of the SVC model's performance, understanding both its general ability to separate classes (ROC) and its effectiveness in correctly identifying positive cases while minimizing false positives (Precision-Recall), which is crucial for a marketing campaign objective.

 ## Next steps and Recommendations